Activists step up trainings amid Trump deportation threats

 A glossy blue and white flyer script distributed by the group tells the person to ask for “a judicial warrant signed by a judge” to gain entry into the home and shows a picture of one next to an administrative warrant, which is signed only by ICE.

-Even without many details released about Trump’s plan, advocates ratcheted up their actions.
+As concerns rose about Trump’s initial announcement, advocates ratcheted up their actions.

 The American Business Immigration Coalition hosted a Thursday webinar and told the businesses on the call — hotel managers, restaurateurs and dairy farmers — to not immediately turn over employment records in case of a raid.
 The head of the Immigrants’ Assistance Center in the Massachusetts fishing city of New Bedford said she would speak in the coming days about contingency plans for children’s care to church congregations and on local Spanish and Portuguese language TV and radio stations.
 Chicago activists vowed more public demonstrations.

-Trump said on Twitter, “ICE will begin the process of removing the millions of illegal aliens who have illicitly found their way into the United States.
-They will be removed as fast as they come in.”

-ICE’s new acting director Mark Morgan said the operation would be nationwide and continue for weeks and no one was exempt from deportations, including families.
-Morgan said there had been 2,000 letters sent to families telling them they had been ordered removed and he implored people to come in so they did not have to go out and find them.
+ICE’s new acting director Mark Morgan had said the operation would be nationwide and continue for weeks and no one would be exempt from deportations, including families.
+Morgan said there had been 2,000 letters sent to families telling them they had been ordered removed and he implored people to come in so they didn’t have to go out and find them.

-That’s the scenario organizers are planning for, particularly challenging for families with mixed citizenship status.
+That’s the scenario organizers planned for, particularly challenging for families with mixed citizenship status.

 National Immigrant Justice Center organizers suggested authorizing someone outside the family to pick up children from day care ahead of time and not only having an emergency contact, but memorizing the phone number in case a cellphone is confiscated.
 The Resurrection Project has walked families through asset protection, like how to manage a bank account if the head of household is detained.

 While activists argue their efforts are successful, it’s difficult to gauge.
-Chicago advocates say their reach has been deep; A city legal fund established after Trump took office helped pay for more than 460 trainings from January 2017 until October 2018, involving approximately 40,000 people.
+Chicago advocates say their reach has been deep; a city legal fund established after Trump took office helped pay for more than 460 trainings from January 2017 until October 2018, involving approximately 40,000 people.
 The National Partnership for New Americans, with affiliated organizations in 31 states, boasts of 150 attorneys and legal staff nationally.

 Advocates also point to anecdotal evidence.